drdee/mcp-installer/README.md

 ### After Installation

 1. Start Claude Desktop from the Applications folder
+   - The productivity MCP servers (Firecrawl, Filesystem, Slack, Zendesk, Gmail, Notion) will be available

+2. If Cursor IDE is installed, start Cursor
-2. The MCP servers will be available for use with Claude
+   - The engineering MCP servers (Atlassian, Figma) will be available in Cursor

-3. If any credentials were missing, update them in the appropriate `.env` files or in the Claude Desktop configuration
+3. If any credentials were missing, update them in:
+   - The appropriate `.env` files in each MCP server's directory
+   - The Claude Desktop configuration file at `~/Library/Application Support/Claude/claude_desktop_config.json`
+   - The Cursor configuration file at `~/.cursor/mcp.json` (if Cursor is installed)

 ## Troubleshooting